ebuchman/blog/content/posts/properties-of-money.md

 largely bound up in theorizing about mutual gains to trade, where trade was conceived in the form of barter, and the temporal structure of the trade credit and payments system that served as the actual engine of trade was practically ignored.
-Instead, the cheap or practically free availability of liquidity was taken for granted almost as a form of mysticism, until it would seize up in the recurrent liquidity crises of the last few centuries, only to be remythologized by the action of great priests employed by the world's central banks.
+Instead, the cheap or practically free availability of liquidity provided by dealers was taken for granted almost as a form of mysticism, until it would seize up in the recurrent liquidity crises of the last few centuries, only to be remythologized by the action of great priests employed by the world's central banks.

+Ability to theorize about these problems wasn't wholly absent, though it may, more often than not, have been overshadowed by the more encompassing drama of political power, and thus more difficult to penetrate the halls of America's most esteemed economic institutions.[^rockfeller] Keynes' *bancor* proposal at Bretton Woods, which was based on EF Schumachers work on multi-lateral clearing,[^schumacher] was a recognition of the need to balance the global payments graph between countries.
+This was of course rejected by the US, who was the world's largest creditor at the time.
+But not 25 years later, when the US had already become the world's largest debtor, and thus pushed for the creation of new reserve assets at the IMF (the SDRs), the European representatives insisted that there was no need for more reserve assets, but rather a need to balance the payments graph.[^superimperialism] In both cases, Europe rolled over.
+The legacy of the US incompetence in matters of sound finance persist to this day, with the Federal Reserve capable of doing little more than manipulating quantities of bank reserves and the interest rates paid on them.
+That the Federal Reserve, if not so many other central banks, has any shred of legitimacy left in its management of monetary affairs is a travesty.[^fed-money]

-Fortunately, this negligence is being addressed by a new generation of scholarship following the "Money View", which puts the problem of liquidity front and center in understanding money and banking.
-But there is still a considerable amount to learn about the structure of the payments graph itself, and how it contributes to the problems and solutions of liquidity - this is a problem our team is actively pursuing, and it is revealing opportunities to achieve massive liquidity savings across the real economy, and to form a new foundation for building sustainable economic systems (see TODO).
-At it's heart, seems to be this problem of what can be accounted for, and thus cleared, within the payments graph itself, and what must "spill out" into the domain of the MoE, and, perhaps most importantly, how it should spill.
+Fortunately, this negligence is being addressed by a new generation of scholarship which puts the problem of liquidity front and center in understanding money and banking - for instance, Perry Mehrling's "[Money View]" and his excellent [MOOC] on the matter.
+But perhaps even more promising is what we, at [Informal Systems], are calling Collaborative Finance, which is a new science of the payments graph and liquidity injection.
+The CoFi perspective is focused on understanding the payments graph itself - mapping it, finding cycles, clearing them, and encouraging their sustainable growth.
+But it also gives us new insights into the optimal injection of liquidity into the graph - namely, liquidity can be injected in ways that optimize for network level properties, rather than being injected on an ad-hoc and discretionary basis to individual nodes by banks.
+This has the potential to transform the realm of commnunity financing and banking, not to mention how we measure sustainable economic growth itself.

+At the heart of this thinking is the problem of imbalances in the payment graph - what can't be accounted for and thus cleared in the UoA alone, and how it must "spill out" into the domain of the MoE.
 We turn to the MoE next.

 ## MoE - Settling Debts, Here and Now